BZemba87/finish-the-lyrics/README.md

 <h1 align="center">FINISH THE LYRICS</h1>

-This is a fun musical lyric quiz where the user can test their knowledge on song lyrics.
+This is an interactive, fun, musical lyric quiz where the user can test their knowledge on song lyrics.
 The user is presented with a line of lyrics from different songs with some lyrics missing and the user must select the correct lyrics to complete the line.

 The live site can be found [here](https://bzemba87.github.io/finish-the-lyrics/)